 Adapted from Didier Eribon’s bestselling memoir by Thomas Ostermeier, the Artistic Director of Berlin’s revered Schaubühne and one of world theatre’s most thrilling directors, Returning to Reims is an urgent reflection on the new world order.

 When his father dies, Eribon returns to the working-class community he had long since left behind – and is forced to re-evaluate everything he thought he understood about his life, especially when he discovers his family have switched allegiance from Communism to the far-right Front National.

 In Ostermeier’s typically multilayered production, set in a recording studio, an actress (Homeland’s Nina Hoss, a leading member of the Schaubühne ensemble) tapes a documentary voiceover based on Eribon’s memoir, and begins to reflect on her own background as the daughter of a union leader and activist.
 How has her personal history affected her place in the world?
 And as populism marches around the globe, does political activism still have a role to play?
 This world premiere may help us find the answer.

-Commissioned by the Schaubühne and Manchester International Festival.
-Produced by the Schaubühne, Manchester International Festival and HOME, Manchester.
+Commissioned by the Schaubühne Berlin and Manchester International Festival.
+Produced by the Schaubühne Berlin, Manchester International Festival, HOME, Manchester and Théâtre de la Ville.